pandirabhishek/pandirabhishek.github.io/content/posts/prompt-compression.md

 ### Practical Implementation Example: GemFilter

-Here’s a simplified code snippet to demonstrate how GemFilter could be implemented using a framework like PyTorch with an open-source LLM (assuming access to model weights):
+Here’s a simple code snippet to demonstrate how GemFilter (assuming access to model weights):

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer